aws-samples/amazon-forecast-samples/ml_ops/sample_data/RetailData.md

 ﻿## Retail Forecasting Use Case

 This example is based on a public dataset available through [Kaggle](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting) which contains real-world weekly sales data provided by a major retailer.
-Departmental level sales data was made released for a small sample of stores for partial periods in years 2010-2012.
+Departmental level sales data was made available for a small sample of stores for partial periods in years 2010-2012.

 Instead of following the normal set of steps provided for the MLOps workflow, you may use this dataset as an override.

-1. Using this default AWS CloudFormation template, you will override the default parameters as directed below.
-We are not providing these parameters in the template so you may learn how to adapt the MLOps framework not only to the Retail data schema, but to your own.
-2. Navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) and select your correct region.
-Picking a correct region is important.
+1. Navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) and select your correct region.
+Selecting the correct region is important.
-3. Click the "Create Stack, with new resources (Standard)".
+2. Click the "Create Stack, with new resources (Standard)".
-4. Provide "retaildemo" as Stack Name and provide the following URL as the Amazon S3 URL.
+3. Provide "retaildemo" as Stack Name and provide the following URL as the Amazon S3 URL.

 	 ```
      https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-solution-guidance.yaml
      ```
 	If needed, you may [download the file](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-solution-guidance.yaml) locally or clone using git.

-5. "Step 2: Specify stack details", several parameters are collected that define how the entire workload behaves.
+4. "Step 2: Specify stack details", several parameters are collected that define how the entire workload behaves.
 Use these overrides.

 | Parameter | Recommended Value |
 |--|--|